armandli/notes/OpenCL.md

 - list of supported operations on the platform
 - devices from each platform

-to find out maximum number of threads per workgroup, use clGetDeviceInfo with param_name set to CL_DEVICE_MAX_WORK_GROUP_SIZE.
+to find out maximum number of threads per workgroup, use clGetDeviceInfo with `param_name` set to `CL_DEVICE_MAX_WORK_GROUP_SIZE`.
 Most compatible work group size is 16.

-device memory is also limited. to query for device memory limit. use clGetDeviceInfo with CL_DEVICE_LOCAL_MEM_SIZE.
+device memory is also limited. to query for device memory limit. use clGetDeviceInfo with `CL_DEVICE_LOCAL_MEM_SIZE`

 functions: